Birmingham Pride

-Birmingham Pride is a weekend-long LGBTQ festival held annually in the Gay Village, Hurst Street, Birmingham, England, over the spring bank holiday weekend.
+Birmingham Pride is a weekend-long LGBTQ festival held annually in the Gay Village, Hurst Street, Birmingham, England.
 Birmingham Pride is the UK's largest two-day gay pride festival.

 History

 Birmingham Gay Pride 1972 and Five Days of Fun

 The first Birmingham Gay Pride Weekend took place on 8–9 July 1972, a week after London's first Gay Pride Rally.
 A decade later, from 1983 until 1996, an event named Five Days of Fun was held in Birmingham over August Bank Holiday.

 Launch of Birmingham Pride

 Birmingham Pride's official launch took place in 1997, being staged outside the Nightingale Club and attended by several thousand people.

 24–25 May were the dates for the 2008 event, though its parade was cancelled.
-The BBC reported in 2009 that "In recent years, the organisation and success of Birmingham Pride has struggled with businesses pulling out, disputes over financial backing, trouble with funding and bad weather – yet largely revellers have hailed the events as a consistent success."
+By 2009, there were funding issues; businesses had stopped funding the event, and there had been disputes around its financial backing.
+There had also been poor weather.
+BBC News also reported that "revellers ha[d] hailed the events as a consistent success."

 Birmingham Pride in 2009 was scheduled to be held on 23 and 24 May, with the parade on the 23rd starting from Victoria Square after a political rally and entertainment, then moving along New Street to the Gay Village quarter.
-Organiser Lawrence Barton stated that Pride was "no longer a gay protest or political event," as times had changed.
+Organiser Lawrence Barton stated that Pride was "no longer a gay protest or political event," as he said times had changed.
 The parade included the charity ABplus which worked with individuals living with or affected by HIV.
 Attractions included a village green, a market with community stalls, dance arenas, funfair rides, a cabaret and comedy marquee, and a 'Pride's Got Talent' competition.
 Acts at the Nightingale club, which was celebrating its 40th anniversary, were scheduled to include S Club, Sonia, 3Mix, Sean Rumsey, D:Ream, Booty Luv, Katrina Leskanich and Blazin' Squad.
 Attendees and businesses were encouraged to be more environmentally friendly for the event.